patilatharva/library-system/README.md

 2. Users - they are able to view book data and book data only.
 ![Settings](demo/settings.png)

-All users are required to log in to access any feature.
+Both kinds of users are required to log in to access any page.
 ![Sign in](demo/login.png)

 # Why did I make this?